Home / packaging / dieline

 • Increases capital expense for custom dies on complex shapes.

-• Adds unnecessary overhead for simple packaging designs that do not require die-cutting.
+• Adds unnecessary overhead for simple designs that don’t require die-cutting.

 • Depends on supplier specifications, risking incompatibility if independent dielines are created without confirmation.